Skip to Main Content

 Please note that all information contained in the Accommodation letter is confidential and is provided with the student’s permission.
 All discussions and dealings with the student should be conducted in a confidential manner.
 Please also refrain from discussing this information with, or in the presence of, other students and/or faculty, without the student’s consent.

-This document below provides faculty and staff with information about students with disabilities, including classroom and communication strategies for various disabilities, the process of receiving accommodations, exam accommodations, and FAQ's.
+This document provides faculty and staff with information about students with disabilities, including classroom and communication strategies for various disabilities, the process of receiving accommodations, exam accommodations, and FAQ's.

 Access+